Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 **Mins**: Archery 5

-The Solar focuses all their Wrath into a single shot, and selects a target location--such as where a person is standing.
+The Solar focuses all their Wrath into a single shot, and selects a target location—such as where a person is standing.
 They then launch a streaming arrow of light into the air.

 At the start of the next Round, the arrow crashes down at the targeted